luc4smoreira/wex-purchases-control/README.md

 ### Testing:

-To test the deployed application, use the following CURL commands:
+To test the deployed application, use the following example CURL commands (this example uses <i>localhost</i>):
 #### Send a Record

 ```